csia-pme/dreambooth-demo/README.md

 > You can get a look at the `gitlab-ci.yml` file to see the pipeline execution steps.

-> You will need the full context of this repository to run the experiment
+> You will need the full content of this repository to run the experiment

 <div class="center">
 <h3>